Ticker

 When dealing with back pain, it is important to follow a healthy diet and avoid foods that could cause inflammation and worsen the pain.
 Eating unhealthy foods can slow down the healing process whereas healthy nutritious foods help in faster healing.

-The foods (inflammatory foods) that need to be avoided for keeping the back healthy and when having back problems include sugary foods, vegetable oil, refined grains, dairy products, processed corn, foods that contain artificial flavoring and coloring agents, and additives and preservatives, red meat, etc. These foods are one of the contributing factors to overweight and obesity.
+The foods that need to be avoided for keeping the back healthy and when having back problems include highly processed foods, sugar-sweetened foods and beverages, refined carbohydrates, processed meats, foods rich in trans fats, processed corn, foods that contain artificial flavoring and coloring agents, and additives and preservatives, etc. These foods are one of the contributing factors to overweight and obesity.

 6. Quit smoking